Skip to main content

 To permanently change your default values, update the values.yaml file.
 See Changing your Configuration for more information.

-Changing your Configuration
+Changing Your Configuration

 If you need to update your configuration, you can do so after the installation by editing the configuration files and then upgrading using the helm upgrade <chart release name> . command.
-The upgrade process pushes out your changes to all of the pods in your Kubernetes cluster and restarts the pods.
+The upgrade process pushes your changes to all of the pods in your Kubernetes cluster and restarts the pods.

-<CodeHeader>Example executor property values</CodeHeader>
+Example executor property values

 executor: